ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 * netconsole support patch
 * Linux Skbuff performance tuning

+In the case one of the networking pacthes would fail, I have provided a 7z archive of the patched files in drivers/net/ethernet/ibm/emac

 ## Building the kernel ##
 Install all the tools required for kernel building and creation of the u-boot bootloader entrypoint.<br>
 `apt-get install ca-certificates build-essential uboot-mkimage ncurses-dev unzip`